mbattaglia/mbattaglia.github.io/_posts/2025-09-11-Using-Structured-Outputs-with-LLMs.md

   </div>
 ---

-Structured output from LLMs is critical for production applications, yet it's one of those topics that seems simple in proof-of-concept mode but becomes suddently becomes a problem at scale.
+Structured output from LLMs is critical for production applications, yet it's one of those topics that seems simple in proof-of-concept mode but suddenly becomes a problem at scale.

 Let's explore different approaches to reliably getting structured output from LLMs.